 Co-Curriculum & Residential Life

-Living in a boarding school community provides a very unique opportunity for our students and St. Margaret’s understands that a great deal of learning happens outside the classroom.
+Living in a boarding school community provides a unique opportunity for our students and a great deal of learning happens outside the classroom.
 With this in mind, we have crafted a Co-Curriculum Program that challenges our students to become confident, responsible, and self-aware individuals.
 By meeting students where they are socially, emotionally, spiritually, physically, and intellectually, the components of the program work collectively to establish connections between individuals and promote a sense of community.
-The Co-Curriculum Program consists of two parts:

-The Residential Life Programs is specifically geared toward our boarding students.
-This program offers a structured and nurturing environment for students to grow.
-Boarding students live in three residence halls and each residence hall mirrors the greater school population by mandating a mix of both domestic and international students, new and returning students, and students of different grade levels.
-The boarding community gathers every Monday night to inform, promote awareness, and create community within the boarding population.
-Topics range from community forums and student-led presentations to games and activities.
-Each meeting is designed to reinforce the five tenets that guide the residential program: Faith, Community, Respect, Understanding, and Diversity.
+Residential Life is geared to our boarding students, offering a structured and nurturing environment for students to grow.
+Boarding students live in three residence halls and each residence mirrors the greater school population by combining a mix of both domestic and international students, new and returning students, and students of different grade levels.
+The boarding community gathers every Monday night to inform, promote awareness, and promote a strong community.
+During this time, students participate in forums, presentations, games, and activities.

 Looking good, girls!
 Spa night with facials and yummy treats is a favorite activity in residential life.